JasonRuckman/sidney/README.md

 It is heavily influenced by the [Parquet](https://github.com/apache/incubator-parquet-mr) project.
 It will decompose your POJOs into their fields and write those as columns.
 It's generally useful for serializing lots of objects rather than something like [Kryo](https://github.com/EsotericSoftware/kryo) which is much more flexible and efficient on smaller numbers of objects (not to mention being far more battletested).
 Untyped maps / lists / arrays are not allowed, as Sidney needs to know types up front so it can generate column writers for leaves.

-Sidney works on java beans, maps, arrays and collection types and primitives, as well as enums.
+Sidney works on java beans, maps, arrays and collection types and primitives, as well as enums and other types under (Joda / Guava types).
 Sidney ignores getters and setters and accesses fields directly, and will ignore transient fields.

 Custom serializers are possible by implementing the [Serializer](https://github.com/JasonRuckman/sidney/blob/master/core/src/main/java/com/github/jasonruckman/sidney/core/serde/serializer/Serializer.java) class.

 ### When would I use it?

 Sidney is very new, and hasn't had nearly the amount of work put into it that something like the very excellent [Kryo](https://github.com/EsotericSoftware/kryo) library has and doesn't support nearly the wide variety of data types, however for certain data shapes, Sidney can make your data friendlier to a compressor and can reduce data size and improve speed.

-Please consider this pre-alpha quality code and don't use it in your production systems without some serious testing.
-Other serializers are far more battle-tested.

-My original use case was for serializing [Spark](https://github.com/apache/spark) RDDs, however Spark doesn't pass type tags to their serializer implementations so it's not possible to use Sidney in this capacity just yet.

 ### Algorithm Description